 A checklist can be a simple yet powerful tool that you use to stay focused and complete essential tasks quickly and efficiently.
-As an auditor’s tool, a checklist with questions to ask about processes and documents can help ensure a well-planned, systematic, and consistent approach to audits.
+As an auditor’s tool, a checklist with questions to ask about processes and documents can help ensure a well-planned, systematic, and consistent approach to quality audits.

 If the best way for an organization to survive an auditor’s visit is to always be ready for one, you will be better prepared if you have an idea of what questions an auditor would ask.